ubernostrum/interviewer-hell/fizzbuzz/README.rst

 printed on multiples of those integers.

-Also, since an original justification of FizzBuzz was to test whether candidates could write a ``for`` loop, buth solutions presented here avoid the ``for`` keyword, and in fact avoid all use of Python loop constructs.
+Also, since an original justification of FizzBuzz was to test whether candidates could write a ``for`` loop, both solutions presented here avoid not only the ``for`` keyword, but all of Python's control-flow keywords.